 Black and white women's economic situations are quite different.
 Later chapters of this report show that black women's current economic status is well below white women's.
 Black women's average family income is less than two-thirds and black women's median family net worth less than one-fifth as high as white women's.
-Black women are also five times more likely to be in poverty, five times more likely to be unemployed than white women.8
+Black women are also five times more likely to be in poverty, five times more likely to be on welfare, and three times more likely to be unemployed than white women.8